 Reading further threw some light on the case:

 ‘Reason of rejection…may include Photoshop filters & effects (over-sharpening, excessive adjustments to levels, curves, contrast, hues, gaussian blurs, saturation, added textures, noise reduction…) or other manipulations.‘

 It seems I had become victim of the raging discussion and insecurity in which we find ourself today more than ever – but not for the first time in the history of the medium – surrounding the ‘truth’ of photos.

 All is not quiet on the western front as a new scandal had been making the rounds in a number of photo-blogs and news sources.
-A photographer had been ‘caught’, compositing a number of bird-images.
+A photographer had been ‘caught’,.
 This had introduced the poor man without recourse in a long list of creative types with such illustrious predecessor as Josef Stalin himself.

 The debate is an old one.
 New however is the ease – though, I can assure you, editing away objects in Photoshop in a clean way is far from easy – and the extend in which manipulation can be done today.
 Magic Wand-ing, cloning and gaussian blur are now part even of the vocabularies of a growing number of retirees with too much spare time and an interest in photography.
 The expectation that a beautiful images ‘has to be manipulated’ is so ingrained that we don’t even pause to question our own paranoia.

 But, rather than bothering ourselves with the question if an image is 100% ‘true’ – something that, in my own opinion will never be – we should ask ourselves if adaptations (not ‘manipulation’) are reasonable; if they add or remove something essential to the image.
 Erasing some zits from a model’s face is perfectly reasonable.
 Making eyes a little brighter can be legitimate.
 Blowing up boobs, lengthening legs and shrinking waists is not.